utra-robosoccer/soccerbot/README.md

 cd ~/catkin_ws/
-sudo rosdep init # Only need to do this once rosdep update rosdep install --from-paths src --ignore-src -r -y --rosdistro melodic # To install all dependencies (use correct ROS distro version), add --os ubuntu:xenial if your linux is based on it but has different distro name and version.
+sudo rosdep init # Only need to do this once rosdep update rosdep install --from-paths src --ignore-src -r -y --rosdistro noetic # To install all dependencies (use correct ROS distro version), add --os ubuntu:xenial if your linux is based on it but has different distro name and version.
 Ubuntu 16.04 uses kinetic instead of melodic.
 For Jetson TX2 use kinetic.
 ```

 #### Setting up your IDE (CLion)